lisa427/javascript-challenge/README.md

 * Another index.html file was created in the bonus folder.

 * This website has 5 possible filters.
 All 5 filters can be filled out at once, or some can be left blank if the user only wants to filter on some of the criteria.
-(If only 2 filters are filled out and the others left blank, the data will be filtered on just those 2 criteria).
+(For example, if only 2 filters are filled out and the others left blank, the data will be filtered on just those 2 criteria).

 * A table will be rendered to show the filtered data.